Software Localization Services

 If you are using a well-known software development platform, internationalization is already built-in.
 Basic software localization can be as simple as translation of software resource files.
 Resource files come in different formats like RESX, .properties, PO and XML.
 Your localization vendor will know how to translate these files seamlessly and in the correct format.

-Software localization also involves translation of the end-user documentation.
+Software localization service also involves translation of the end-user documentation.
 This can include User Guides and online help files.

 If your software product has many windows and a large User Guide, then software localization can be expensive.
 But if your software product or app is simple, then software localization can be done at a relatively low cost.
 The cost of localization also depends on the number of languages you are targeting.